juliebisharyan/data-journalism/README.md

 1. **Turnover Rate in SSFUSD**

 This data was obtained through a public record request to South San Francisco Unified School District.
 I also obtained data for the number of active teachers at the two high schools from the California Department of Education.
+I spoke to both [Peter Feng](https://www.ssfusd.org/apps/pages/communications)  and [Jay Spaulding](https://www.ssfusd.org/apps/pages/human-resources) from the district for this data.
+Peter Feng is the Communications Officer at the district, so he was helpful in providing the data set with.
+Jay Spaulding works in the Human Resources department, and he was able to give more context on the data, such as the reasons for the high turnover rates.

 2. **Salary and Benefits Rates among San Mateo County School Districts**